Benefits and financial support for carers

 We hope that the discount card scheme will also encourage unregistered, unpaid carers to get in touch and find out what other benefits and help are available to them.

-For more information about the discount card, if you are or know any unpaid carers who would like to sign up, or if you know any businesses that would like to register, please contact:
+For more information about the discount card or if you are or know any unpaid carers who would like to sign up, please contact Carers in Bedfordshire (details below).
+Alternatively if you are a business (or know of one) who would like to register to offer discounts to carers on products or services, Carers in Bedfordshire would be very happy to hear from you: